Just Laurel

 Today I was invited to join some friends for a lunch at the little café inside Jo Brighton Skills Center.
 My daughter Amanda used to attend school at Jo Brighton.
 Jo Brighton is a school where special needs kids get the opportunity to learn life skills including food service – hence the café where students help prepare and serve the food.
 Amanda was a student at Jo Brighton for more than ten years.
 I was a bit emotional to be once again inside that building where I had been so many times before.
 The teacher that was assisting with our special waiter had known Amanda and worked with her in the bakery.
 I was doing okay emotionally until she told this story:

 “I have this great memory of Amanda when I first started working with her in the bakery.
-Here she is, this little tiny girl in her wheelchair, when in comes this huge, tall, and wide janitor.
+Here she is, this little tiny girl in her sower3wheelchair, when in comes this huge, tall, and wide janitor.
 Little Amanda, with all the fervor and speed she could muster, goes wheeling up to this huge guy and parks right in front of him.
 There she is, staring straight up at this big guy and she asks him, “Did you do it?
 Well, did you?”
 Well I walked over to see what it was that Amanda wanted to know from the janitor.
 As I approached, Amanda prompted the janitor with “Tell her!” as she motioned towards me, “Tell her what I want to know!”
 As I gazed questioningly at the janitor, he hm’d and haw’d a minute and then stated, “She wanted to know if I had gone to church yet.””

 That’s when my tears welled up.